On a family of analytic discs attached to a real submanifold $M\subset\mathbb{C}^{N+1}$: Introduction and Main Results

 \bt Let $M\subset\mathbb{C}^{N+1}$ be a smooth submanifold as in Theorem 1.2.
-Suppose $p$ is a point in $M$ such that $M$ is defined near $p=0$ by (\ref{1111}) satisfying the condition that (i) $p=0$ is a flat-elliptic CR singularity (ii) any CR point of $M$ near $p=0$ is non-minimal, and (iii) $M$ does not contain a complex submanifold of dimension $n-2$.
+Suppose $p$ is a point in $M$ such that $M$ is defined near $p=0$ by (\ref{1111}) satisfying the conditions that (i) $p=0$ is a flat-elliptic CR singularity (ii) any CR point of $M$ near $p=0$ is non-minimal, and (iii) $M$ does not contain a complex submanifold of dimension $n-2$.
 Then $\widetilde{M}$ constructed by Theorem 1.1 is a smooth Levi-flat hypersurface with boundary $M$ in a neighborhood of $p=0$. \et

-In the real analytic case our smoothness result combined with an similar argument as in the paper \cite{HY9} of Huang-Yin regarding the analyticity of the local hull of holomorphy, yields the following result:
+In the real analytic case, our smoothness result combined with a similar argument as in the papers \cite{HYA},\cite{HYB} of Huang-Yin concerning the analyticity of the local hull of holomorphy, gives the following result:

 \bt Let $M\subset\mathbb{C}^{N+1}$ be a real analytic submanifold defined near $p=0$ by (\ref{1111}) and that satisfies the assumptions of Theorem $1.3$.
 Then $\widetilde{M}$ is a Levi-flat hypersurface real-analytic across the boundary manifold $M$. \et